libp2p/js-libp2p/doc/CONFIGURATION.md

 The DHT implementation currently available is [libp2p/js-libp2p-kad-dht](https://github.com/libp2p/js-libp2p-kad-dht).
 This implementation is largely based on the Kademlia whitepaper, augmented with notions from S/Kademlia, Coral and mainlineDHT.

-If this DHT implementation does not fulfill your needs, we recommend that you create a **Peer Routing** or **Content Routing** module, according to your needs.
-The reason behind this recommendation is that we aim to move the DHT implementation to the Peer Routing and Content Routing modules.
+If this DHT implementation does not fulfill your needs and you want to create or use your own implementation, please get in touch with us through a github issue.
+We plan to work on improving the ability to bring your own DHT in a future release.

 If you want to know more about libp2p DHT, you should read the following content: